nirmalkatiyar/nirmalkatiyar/README.md

 - 👋 Hi, I’m nirmal katiyar.An undergraduate student at IIIT Bhopal.
-- 👀 I’m interested in full stack development and cyber security.
+- 👀 I’m an opensource enthusiast and a full stack developer.
-- 🌱 I’m  learning web development.
+- 🌱 I’m  learning full stack  development.
-- 💞️ I’m looking to collaborate on web development.
+- 💞️ I’m looking to collaborate on web development project.
 - 📫 please email to reach me nirmalkatiyarkumar@gmail.com

 <!---